steinwurf/kodo-ns3-examples/README.rst

 ns-3 (http://nsnam.org) is a discrete-event network simulator, targeted primarily for research and educational use. ns-3 is licensed under the GNU GPLv2 license.

-Using ns-3 as a library
+Using ns-3 as a Library
 -----------------------
 In the example provided in this repository we use ns-3 as a library, i.e. we build ns-3 separately and then simply link against it to build our